Area Guide

 Enchanting Tales: Discover the World of Picture Books

-Prepare to be captivated by an array of engaging programs and events tailored for all ages.
-Delight in workshops, lectures, concerts, and enchanting storytelling sessions that transport you to the magical realm of picture books.
+The museum’s mission is to highlight picture books as an art form transcending boundaries, fostering appreciation for their artistic value and cultural diversity.
+Engaging programs and events cater to all ages, featuring workshops, lectures, concerts, and enchanting storytelling sessions that transport attendees to the magical realm of picture books.

-The significance of the Inorinooka Ehon Museum extends far beyond its enchanting halls.
-It stands as one of Japan’s rare museums wholly dedicated to picture books, emphasizing their profound importance as vessels of artistic expression and cultural transmission.
-Nestled within Nagasaki, a city celebrated for its rich history of international exchange and cultural diversity, the museum embodies this vibrant tapestry.
-Through its curated selection of picture books from diverse countries and regions, the museum embraces Nagasaki’s identity as a hub of cultural intersection.
+Beyond its enchanting halls, the museum holds significance as one of Japan’s rare institutions dedicated solely to picture books, emphasizing their importance as vessels of artistic expression and cultural transmission.
+Nestled in Nagasaki, a city known for its international exchange and cultural diversity, the museum reflects this identity by showcasing picture books from various countries.

-Perched atop a hill offering a breathtaking panoramic view of Nagasaki Harbor and the sprawling cityscape, the museum holds a deeper historical significance.
-This very hill, known as “the hill of prayer,” once served as a sanctuary for persecuted Christians during the Edo period.
-It is from this poignant past that the museum derives its name, evoking a profound wish for peace and harmony.
+Perched on a hill with a panoramic view of Nagasaki Harbor, the museum’s location holds historical significance as “the hill of prayer,” once a sanctuary for persecuted Christians during the Edo period.
+The museum’s name, derived from this history, embodies a profound wish for peace and harmony.

 Get directions on Google Maps